Website Builder Review: 1&1 IONOS MyWebsite

 Unfortunately, 1&1 doesn't offer an app store or center, however, the editor comes with some external apps like Yelp or TripAdvisor, which are directly integrated as widgets.

 You can access blogging features through the menu bar on the left, or by clicking on the blog entry in the website preview.
-As with the rest of the editor, the settings here are somewhat confusing, and one can't help but think that 1&1 could have put a bit more effort into making their service a bit easier to navigate, especially for beginners.
+As with the rest of the editor, the settings here are somewhat confusing to navigate, and one can't help but think that 1&1 IONOS could have put a bit more effort into making their site builder a bit easier to use, especially for beginners.
 At the same time, this complexity arises from the versatility of the options.
-For anyone who wants to really personalize their blog, IONOS provides just the tool.
+For anyone who wants to really personalize their blog, MyWebsite provides just the tool.
 New entries can be added through an extra tab that is dedicated to managing blogs.

-You can add tags and user-defined URLs can be incorporated into individual entries, and it's possible to create a backup of your blog to protect against unexpected data losses or attacks.
+Tags and user-defined URLs can be incorporated into individual entries, and it's possible to create a backup of your blog to protect against unexpected data losses or attacks.
 Through a pop-up menu, you can set the number of entries per page, as well as how they are displayed.
 Should you already have a blog elsewhere, you'll be able to import up to 300 entries via RSS feed, a nice touch that few other site builders offer.

-The division of a number of features between the blog tab and the regular editor's dashboard makes things somewhat more complicated than they need to be.
-In addition, we also noticed the absence of a few features which would be helpful, such as the ability to grant editors password access to certain areas of a blog, are missing.
+The division of tools between the blog tab and the regular editor's dashboard makes things somewhat more complicated than they need to be.
+In addition, we also noticed the absence of a few features which would be helpful, such as the ability to grant editors password access to certain areas of a blog.

-For those who purchase an e-commerce package with IONOS, a few additional features are worth talking about: By clicking on "Personalize" in the menu, you can create user-defined as well as client-specific rules and guidelines.
-In this manner, you can display certain pages and products to users from specific geographical locations.
+By clicking on "Personalize" in the menu, you can set user-defined and client-specific guidelines.
+In this manner, it's possible to display certain pages and products to users based on their geographic location or time zone.

-While the slightly fragmented and overloaded interface takes some getting used to, 1&1's website builder is a powerful tool that offers an impressive selection of features.
+While the slightly fragmented and overloaded interface takes some getting used to, MyWebsite is a powerful tool that offers an impressive selection of features.